Welcome to the Harrison Family History blog.

 - Jane (1820-1901) married James MIDDLETON on February 27, 1838 at St. Patrick's Roman Catholic Church, Wildfield, Peel County (though for some reason her name is recorded as Jean).
 No baptism has been found in the the Roman Catholic Chapel records for Egton Bridge.

 - Matthew (1821-1887) was baptised at the Roman Catholic Chapel at Egton Bridge on March 10, 1821.
-However no sponsors are listed.
+However no first name or sponsors are listed.
 He was married twice.
 First to Ann HEWGILL and then after her death to Winnifred BULGER.

 - Mary Elizabeth (1850-1904) m.
 Martin BRYNE at St. Patrick's Roman Catholic Church, Wildfield, Peel County.
 They had 11 children.

 - unnamed twins - lived 2 days (referred to in a letter by William Hewgill).